Georgia Transplant Foundation

 The Georgia Transplant Foundation is a non-profit organization with a mission to help meet the needs of organ transplant candidates, living donors, recipients and their families by providing information and education regarding organ transplantation, granting financial assistance and being an advocate for sustaining and enriching lives everyday.

-Medical Center at Augusta University transplant patients have benefited greatly from the variety of programs GTF offers.
+Augusta University Medical Center transplant patients have benefited greatly from the variety of programs GTF offers.
 For specific information regarding GTF programs, please visit Georgia Transplant Foundation.

 MAP (Medication Access Program)